appscode/blog/content/post/manage-mongodb-in-aks/index.md

 #### Export the Credentials

 KubeDB will create Secret and Service for the database `sample-mongodb-rs` that we have deployed.
-Let’s check them by following command,
+Let’s check them using the following commands,

 ```bash
 $ kubectl get secret -n demo -l=app.kubernetes.io/instance=sample-mongodb-rs